Case study 001 · Seattle, WA

 2,900+

-Stage totals from the venue's live pipeline (“Event Completed” and “Event Confirmed”), the funnel our agent answers end to end.
-Tours booked by the agent; events closed by our team.
+Stage totals from the venue's live pipeline (“Event Completed” and “Event Confirmed”), the one funnel KAIBA answers end to end.
+Tours booked by KAIBA; events closed by our team.
+Before KAIBA, 43% of these inquiries arrived after hours to a closed inbox — this is the revenue that used to slip away, captured by a $199-a-month hire.
 Pulled from the CRM July 2026; not projections.

 Four receipts from the logs